Rio Negro virus

 Rio Negro virus is an alphavirus that was first isolated in Argentina in 1980.
 The virus was first called Ag80-663 but was renamed to Rio Negro virus in 2005.
-It is a former member of the Venezuelan equine encephalitis complex (VEEC), which are a group of alphaviruses in the Americas that have the potential to emerge and cause disease.
-Río Negro virus was recently reclassified as a distinct species.
 Closely related viruses include Mucambo virus and Everglades virus.

 Structure

 Rio Negro virus is a spherical, enveloped virus.
 The complete virus particle, called a virion, leaves the host cell by budding and using a part of its host cell's membrane as the envelope.
 On the surface of the envelope are proteins that attach to receptors on the surface of cells.
 There are 80 'spikes' embedded in the stolen membrane, which are arranged in a T=4 icosahedral symmetry.
 In all, the Rio Negro virion is about 70 nanometers (nm) in diameter with 3 structural proteins making up the capsid.
 There are 2 open reading frames (ORF) on the genome.
 The proteins (E1, E2, and C) are encoded in the C-terminal ORF near the 3' end while the non-structural proteins (nsPs 1-4) are encoded in the N-terminal ORF the 5' end.
 The E1 and the E2 proteins are used to make up the base of the protrusions that interact between the capsid and the membrane.